EllaBerglas/PatternAnalysis-2025/recognition/s4742538_alzheimers/README.md

 # evaluations
 false negatives are bad, test on each alzheimers and normal to determine tp, fp etc medical diagnosis do not want to under diagnose. \

+# Log
+First started by passing in just the images (and accidentally didnt seperate out the validation images properly whoops) and the test results were bad.
+However, I thought that maybe providing the persons id could help the model use multiple images to determine alzheimers